-1.3 Intended users of the guideline
+Intended users of the guideline

-The guideline is mainly intended for health professionals and others involved in the support of children born very preterm and their families, such as early childhood educators and disability and community service workers.
+The guideline is mainly intended for health professionals and others involved in the support of children born very preterm and their families, such as early primary health care workers (e.g. GPs and MCHN), childhood educators and disability and community service workers.
 We anticipate this guideline will also be used by families with children born very preterm.

-1.4 To whom the guideline applies
+To whom the guideline applies

-This guideline is relevant to all children born very preterm at <32 weeks' gestation or with birthweight <1500 g if gestation age is unclear and their caregivers.
-The follow-up period for the guideline is from the period shortly before discharge from the neonatal hospitalisation to the commencement of full-time schooling.
-This guideline focuses on early childhood, recognising this period as a critically important developmental period, when the foundations are laid for lifelong health and wellbeing.
+This guideline is relevant to all children born very preterm at <32 weeks' gestation, or with birthweight <1500 g if gestation age is unclear, and their caregivers.
+The follow-up period for the Guideline is from the period shortly before discharge from the neonatal hospitalisation to the commencement of full-time schooling.
+This guideline focuses on early childhood, recognising this period as a critically important developmental period when the foundations are laid for lifelong health and wellbeing.

-1.5 What the guideline does not address
+What the guideline does not address